istio/istio.io/content/en/blog/2023/waypoint-proxy-made-simple/index.md

 ## A deep-dive of waypoint configuration

-Assuming you have followed the [ambient get started guide](http://preliminary.istio.io/latest/docs/ops/ambient/getting-started/) till the [control traffic section](http://preliminary.istio.io/latest/docs/ops/ambient/getting-started/#control), you have deployed a waypoint proxy for the bookinfo-reviews service account to direct 90% traffic to reviews v1 and 10% traffic to reviews v2.
+Assuming you have followed the [ambient get started guide](http://preliminary.istio.io/latest/docs/ops/ambient/getting-started/) up to and including the [control traffic section](http://preliminary.istio.io/latest/docs/ops/ambient/getting-started/#control), you have deployed a waypoint proxy for the bookinfo-reviews service account to direct 90% traffic to reviews v1 and 10% traffic to reviews v2.

 Use `istioctl` to retrieve the listeners for the `reviews` waypoint proxy: